 We welcome visitors of all ages.
-See our address, Sunday schedule and contact information on the "Find Us" page, and explore our website to find information about our children's program, potlucks, attenders' meetings, retreats and other community events.
+See our address, weekly Sunday schedule and contact information on the "Find Us" page, and explore our website to find information about our children's program, potlucks, attenders' meetings, retreats and other community events.
 Si vous voulez des informations en francais, nous demander, s’il vous plait!

 Friends' Coffeehouse is back Saturday April 6th, 91A Fourth Avenue with an eclectic night of music, poetry and caffeinated vibes.

 Headliner Ann Downey sings and plays upright bass, banjo, and guitar, in a variety of styles from old time Appalachian to jazz.
 She has sung and played with many groups including Finest Kind and Sneezy Waters.

 Jack Pyl: all manner of percussion and various instruments;

 Lucila Al Mar: singer-song writer, guitar player, spoken word and poetry; and,

 Doreen T. Stevens: singer, songwriter, spoken word poet.

 Suggested Donation: $15 at the door.
 Proceeds to performers and Odawa Native Friendship Centre.